kcexn/FYP-Thesis-2018/README.md

 - Some of the equations have some wack spacing.
 This is because I haven't gone through and inserted spaces or removed extra lines in places.
+- I would highly appreciate feedback on flow and clarity.
+The document should make enough sense to you to at least fudge your way through even if you know nothing about wireless communication.
+So if parts are overly confusing or seem like they come out of nowhere.
+I'd appreciate it if you picked it up and let me know.

 ## Introduction